lkrdev/lookml-project-transfer-manager/README.md

 After a successful transfer, the "Validation Results" column will show "Ready to Validate".
 You can then manually trigger a validation:

 1.  **Select any cell** in the row of the project you wish to validate.

 2. Go to the **"Looker Tools"** custom menu.

 3. Click `Validate Selected Project`.

 4. The script will call the Looker API's `validate_project` endpoint and update the "Validation Results" cell with either "Validation Succeeded" or "Validation Failed" (along with any error messages).

 ---

 ## GitHub API Key Permissions

-The GitHub Personal Access Token (PAT) stored as `GITHUB_API_KEY` in Script Properties requires the **`Administration`** scope.
+The GitHub Personal Access Token (PAT) stored as `GITHUB_API_KEY` in Script Properties requires the **`repo`** scope.
 This permission is necessary for the script to programmatically add deploy keys to your GitHub repositories with write access.
-If your API key has set expirey make sure to generate a new one and replace in your script when it is required.

 ---